Not so much ‘beam me up Scotty’ as ‘beam me in’ as Microsoft launch their new Mesh technology which looks set to reinvent the way we interact online.

 Powered by Azure, Microsoft’s cloud computing platform, Mesh is the result of years of Microsoft research and development from hand and eye tracking and HoloLens development (a mixed reality device) to creating persistent holograms and artificial intelligence models that can create expressive avatars.

 How does it work?

 Microsoft Mesh will work across different devices including Microsoft’s HoloLens 2 glasses, as well as VR headsets, smartphones, tablets and PCs.

 Initially, people will appear as an avatar of themselves but over time, Microsoft have said that people will “use holoportation (my computer thought this was a typo it’s that futuristic!) to project themselves as their most lifelike, photorealistic selves.”

 Microsoft Mesh will be integrated into a whole suite of apps, including Microsoft Teams, which will completely change the way you attend work meetings.

-And how will it change the way we work?
+How Microsoft Mesh change the way we work?

 Microsoft showcased how it can be done with Alex Kipman appearing at the Ignite conference as a lifelike digital hologram version of himself.

 It seems unreal that in the not-too-distant future, companies could use this mixed reality technology to beam themselves into their Annual General Meeting or to showcase a new product to colleagues that is being rolled out or to attend ‘classroom-based’ learning.